Audiences take to his compositions immediately, finding in his music traces of Copland and Puccini, along with a bit of film score.

 Edward Tyndall, Writer/Director of Sadie's Waltz (Mobius Films) writes: "It was a joy to work with Brian on my last two projects.
 His dedication to the collaborative nature of filmmaking and the creative process greatly increased the dramatic complexity of my films.
 Brian has an amazing talent for composing cinematic scores.
 I look forward to working with him on our next film."

-Bindhu Pamarthi presents Composer Brian Wilbur Grundstrom with the Outstanding Emerging Artist Award at the Mayor's Arts Awards in Washington DC. (photo above by EDI Photography) Below with presenters Jonathan Katz and Robin Bronk.
+Bindhu Pamarthi presents Composer Brian Wilbur Grundstrom with the Outstanding Emerging Artist Award at the Mayor's Arts Awards in Washington DC. (photo by EDI Photography)

 Senior Piano Recital at Gettysburg College in 1985